cdapio/coopr/coopr-docs/docs/source/rest/clusters.rst

 After the request is made, a status call can be made to check on the status of the service restart operation.
 A cluster must be in the ACTIVE state in order for the restart operation to be allowed.

+The request may require a JSON Object as its body if the provider used to create the cluster requires it.
+See the section on :ref:`Provider Fields <cluster-provider-fields>` for more information.

 HTTP Responses
 ^^^^^^^^^^^^^^